An Overview of Reyataz (Atazanavir)

 Brand Name: Reyataz

-Atazanavir can cause serious side effects.
+Atazanavir can cause serious, life-threatening side effects.
 These include heart rhythm problems, severe rash, liver problems, and life-threatening drug interactions.

 Stop taking atazanavir and contact your health care provider right away if you have a severe rash or a rash combined with any of the following symptoms:

 In people with existing liver problems, including infection with hepatitis B virus (HBV) or hepatitis C virus (HCV), atazanavir can cause worsening of liver problems.
-Contact your health care provider right away if you have any of the following symptoms that may signal liver problems:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 While taking atazanavir, it is important to keep all of your appointments with your health care provider.